Follow our free guide to form an LLC in Illinois

 What is an EIN?

-The Employer Identification Number (EIN) is a nine-digit number that your business receives from the IRS to identify your business with the federal government.
-The EIN is also called a Federal Tax ID.
+The EIN is a nine-digit number that your business receives from the IRS to identify your business with the federal government much like a personal Social Security number.

 - A partnership (LLC or C-corp)

-The more common reasons you would need an EIN are:
+Some common reasons you might need an EIN:

 - To hire employees